rayfrankenstein/AITOW/README.md

 ---
 “This may be doing Agile wrong, but if something can be so easily done wrong that it's common, I count that as serious flaw in the methodology.”—JohnFen, [https://news.ycombinator.com/item?id=19571809](https://news.ycombinator.com/item?id=19571809)

 ---
+"The biggest problem (though far from only) problem of Agile is that the authors of the Manifesto underestimated the degree to which people would misread “over” as “instead of”, even given an explicit admonition that that reading was incorrect, making the Manifesto terse and catchy, but ineffective in communicating it's core ideas."---dragonwriter, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

+---
 “Often agile "teams" have a "normalization of deviance" situation where they have to do one thing (or say they are doing one thing) so they can say they are sticking to the process, but actually do something entirely different to get the job done.